Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: The cross-correlation technique

-Firstly, we mask out the planet's signal in the \kpvsys-map.
-Our mask was devised to screen all data values ranging from $-50$ \kms to $10$ \kms for the systemic velocity, and $100$ \kms to $300$ \kms for the orbital velocity.
-Upon applying the mask, we calculate the standard deviation of the remaining pixels, providing a measure of any residual noise and systematics affecting the overall noise floor.
+Firstly, we mask out the signal from the planet in the \kpvsys\ map.
+Our mask was devised to screen all data values ranging from $-50$ \kms to $10$ \kms for the systemic velocity, and $100$ \kms to $300$ \kms for the orbital velocity, which is the same region applied in \cite{Borsato_2023}.
+The selected window intentionally spans a broad velocity range to capture all known atmospheric detections of exoplanets, while allowing for possible offsets arising from atmospheric and dynamical effects \citep{Prinoth_2022}.
+Additionally, changes in the region boundaries do not have a large effect on results provided the signal is contained within it.
+Upon applying the mask, we calculate the standard deviation of the remaining pixels, providing a measure of any residual noise and systematic uncertainties affecting the overall noise floor.

 Next, we invert the mask, thereby isolating the region where we anticipate the signal.
-Any signal within this location means that the region would yield a higher average value compared to the background.
-By taking the ratio of this mean to the calculated standard deviation, we generate a pseudo-S/N ratio, which offers a general assessment of the night's quality and can then be converted into the desired weight.
+Any signal within this location means that the region will yield a higher average value compared to the background.
+By taking the ratio of this mean to the calculated standard deviation, we generate a pseudo-S/N, which offers a general assessment of the quality of the night in terms of S\textbackslash N and can then be converted into the desired weight.
 Lastly, we normalise the pseudo-S/N values for all observations so that they add up to one, using these resultant values as the weights.